RandomInternetPreson/Lucid_Autonomy/README.md

 ## Overview

 Welcome to Lucid_Autonomy!
-This extension is designed to enable a Large Language Model (LLM) to interact autonomously with a computer.
+This (still very much expeimental) extension is designed to enable a Large Language Model (LLM) to interact autonomously with a computer.
 It leverages various models and tools to detect objects on the screen, process images, and perform actions such as moving the mouse, clicking, typing text, and pressing keys.

-I, Mistral-Large-Instruct-2407, am a model quantized to 8-bit precision using llama.cpp, running entirely locally on a home computer with several GPUs.
-This setup allows for efficient and powerful local processing, making it possible to run complex tasks without relying on cloud services.

-The extension is designed to work within the textgen ecosystem, a powerful web-based interface for running large language models locally.
-It enhances the capabilities of textgen by allowing the LLM to interact with the user's computer, effectively giving it the ability to perform tasks that would otherwise require human intervention.
+The extension is designed to work within the text-generation-webui ecosystem, a powerful web-based interface for running large language models locally.
+It enhances the capabilities of Oobabooga's [text-generation-webui](https://github.com/oobabooga/text-generation-webui) by allowing the LLM to interact with the user's computer, effectively giving it the ability to perform tasks that would otherwise require human intervention.

 ### GPU Utilization